 We went on to add some remarkable (our customers' word) models with the introduction of the Legends Series.

-In June of 2010 we rolled out the Ian Tyson Limited Edition, a spruce top guitar that's been getting great reviews from early adapters.
+In June of 2010 we introduced the Ian Tyson Limited Edition, a spruce top guitar that's been getting great reviews from early adapters.
 Production of the first shipment sold out in a matter of weeks (gratifying in one way, bur frustrating in another - it's not a lot of fun turning away business).
-We're now delivering the final batch of the 250 Ian Tyson Limited Edition guitars.
-When they're gone there won't be any more.
+We've delivered the final batch of the 250 Ian Tyson Limited Edition guitars.
+They're now sold out.
+There won't be any more.

-Last year we contacted one of our heroes - Tom Rush - and began discussing the possibility of creating a guitar for him.
-Many samples later and a curve ball from Tom (How about an inlay of a snake wrapped around a reclining nude?) we introduced the Naked Lady and astounded ourselves in the process.
+In 2011 we contacted one of our heroes - Tom Rush - and began discussing the possibility of creating a guitar for him.
+Many samples later and a curve ball from Tom (How about an inlay of a snake wrapped around an art deco reclining nude?) we introduced the Naked Lady and astounded ourselves in the process.
 This is a guitar (think Dreadnaught 2.0) that has musicians' jaws on the floor.

 So in a nutshell:

 We're a small company that loves producing really great acoustic guitars at an (almost) affordable price.
 We're committed to playing our own tune because we think that's what it takes - to stand out in the crowd, to add real value to our instruments and to have our customers embrace us as friends.
 You can only buy our guitar over the Internet but, in the unlikely event you don't like it and send it back - we'll give you a full refund.